DataBiosphere/terra-cli/README.md

 > a reference to `fooo/` (where object `fooo` does not exist) can be created if
 > the user has `READER` access to the bucket or `foo/\*.png` (where there is no
 > png files) if they have access to the `foo/` folder.

+##### Update A Reference resource
+User can update the name and description of a reference resource.
+User can also update a reference resource to another of the same type.
+For instance, if a user creates a reference resource to Bq dataset `foo` and later on wants to point to Bq dataset `bar` in the same project, one can use `terra resource udpate --name=<fooReferenceName> --new-dataset-id=bar` to update the reference.
+However, one is not allowed to update the reference to a different type (e.g. update a dataset reference to a data table reference is not allowed).

 #### Server
 ```